Memories from the Staff Hotels Deep River, 1945-1985

 Weddings

-Because so many of us found mates in the Staff Hotels, we've decided to include a section that is simply a collection of wedding pictures, where both partners lived in the hotels.
-Please provide your photograph, with the names of both people and the date and place of the wedding.
-Check the few photographs that are included here and send yours to Al Okazaki aokazaki@magma.ca
+Because so many of us found mates in the Staff Hotels, we decided to include a section that is simply a collection of wedding pictures, where both partners lived in the hotels.
+A few samples:

 Al Bancroft, Joan Jordan 1957, Feb 23 John Mislan, Teresa Norlock 1968